Visitors guide

 Room 3

-At the end of the 1880s, the Impressionists (CLAUDE MONET) were eclipsed by a new generation of artists.
-Many new styles and movements appeared during this transitional period in the years leading up to the avant‑gardes of the 20th century.
+At the turn of the 20th century, the Impressionists gave way to a new generation of artists.
+A number of new styles and movements were to appear in this transitional period which set the stage for the advent of modernity.

 Room 4